Avraham Shalom Levi: Scriptwriter

 Shalom-Levi write scripts for various movies.
 He wrote and directed the feature film "Water - Flood," and wrote scripts for the film "The Bag" and the short film "Rituals."

 Acting career

 Theater

 Avraham Shalom Levi participated in the play "Buckwoos" at the Beit Lessin Theater.
 In 2014, he played rabbi Meir Kahane in the one-person show "Kanahe was Right?" written by Yoav Itamar and directed by Elad Sharaby.
 He also played Golda Meir in the play "Golda – the Last Houseguest," which was written and directed by Yaara Perach-Reich, as part of the "Center Stage" series at the Jerusalem Arts Festival and later at Tzavta Theater.
 In the summer of 2018, this play was staged at ACUD Theater Berlin.
-In addition, he played in "Outside of love we have nothing in common", by the author and singer Shai Gabso, at Hasimta Theater.
+In addition, he played in "Outside of love we have nothing in common", by the author and singer Shay Gabso, at Hasimta Theater.

 Film

 Shalom Levi played in many films and TV shows, among them Michal Vinik's film Valeria is Getting Married which screened in the Venice Film Festival and Annemarie Jacirs French-Canadian co-production Salt of This Sea.